-- (1) No amortization was taken on the intangibles acquired from the acquisition of Nash Pharma as the assets are not available for use. - (2) The Company has filed new method of use patents for lead compounds for treatment of six new disease areas: NASH, CKD, IBD, IPF, chronic cough and stroke.
+- (1) No amortization was taken on the intangibles acquired from the acquisition of Nash Pharma as the assets are not available for use. - (2) The Company has filed trademark applications for the name "ALGERNON".
+No amortization was taken. - (3) The Company in-licensed an issued patent relating its oncology program, for an up-front payment of \$37,358 including up-front license fees and patent filing costs reimbursed, and is amortizing the patents based on its estimated useful life of 4.75 years.
+The Company recorded \$4,588 of amortization within research and development expenses on the unaudited condensed interim consolidated statement of loss and comprehensive loss for the six-months ended February 28, 2022 (2021 \$nil) - (4) The Company has filed new method of use patents for lead compounds for treatment of six new disease areas: NASH, CKD, IBD, IPF, chronic cough and stroke.
 In addition to method of use, the applications for the stroke lead compounds also includes claims for composition of matter as well as formulations, dosages and devices.
 The likelihood of the application success is not known.
-No amortization was taken as the assets are not available for use. - (3) The Company has filed trademark applications for the name "ALGERNON".
-No amortization was taken.
+No amortization was taken as the assets are not available for use.